zhywan/instagram-photo-crawler/README.md

 # instagram-photo-crawler
+It is still the most light-weighted Instagram Crawler, that can

-Download all pictures of someone's id
+Download all pictures/videos of someone's id

 Get the pictures' url by getting json in python

+If you are only interested in downloading media, this will be your right choice.

 ### Prerequisite

 ```
-python3, requests, json, getpass
+python3, requests, json, getpass, bs4
 ```

 Install libraries:

 ```
 pip3 install requests
+pip3 install bs4
 ```

 ### Usage